-A Spanish report from 1521 claims a colony of Irish people lived in South Carolina before Christopher Columbus' ships landed.
+A Spanish report, from 1521, claims a colony of Irish people lived in South Carolina before Christopher Columbus' ships even landed in America.

 While Christopher Columbus is generally credited with having "discovered" America in 1492, a 1521 Spanish report provides inklings of evidence that there were, in fact, Irish people settled in America prior to Columbus’ journey.

 “Researchers feel certain that there was a colony of Irish folk living in what is now South Carolina when Christopher Columbus 'thought' he had discovered the New World,” wrote Richard Thornton for The Examiner.

 In 1520, Peter Martyr d'Anghiera, a historian, and a professor was appointed by Charles V, ruler of the Holy Roman Empire from 1519, to be chronicler for the new Council of the Indies.